The Universe of Disco

 “Döner” was also used in Greek as a loanword but at some point the Greeks decided to use the native Greek word gyro, also a turning-around-thing, instead.
 Greek is full of Turkish loanwords.
 (Ottoman Empire, yo.)

-“Shawarma”, another variation on the turning-around-vertical-spit dish, is from a different Ottoman Turkish word for a turning-around thing, this time چویرمه (çevirme), which is originally from Arabic.
+“Shawarma”, another variation on the turning-around-vertical-spit dish, is from a different Ottoman Turkish word for a turning-around thing, this time چویرمه (çevirme).

 The Armenian word for shawarma is also shawarma, but despite Armenian being full of Turkish loanwords, this isn't one.
 They got it from Russian.